This page was last updated: 2nd September 2020

 Booking your Appointment

-Nothing much is changing here.
-I’ll continue use the same online scheduling and note taking software I’ve used for the last two years.
-This means all consultation forms, screening forms and notes are completed, processed and secured online.
-So no cross contamination issues from paper.
+Nothing much has changed here.
+I’ll continue using the same online scheduling and note taking software I’ve used for the last two years.
+This means all consultation forms, screening forms and notes are completed, processed and secured digitally.
+No issues with cross contamination from pens and paper.

-I’ve changed my schedule to allow for a 15 minute break between each appointment for cleaning the treatment room and clinic space.
-The most noticeable change being your appointment may now start on the hour or 15, 30, or 45 minutes past the hour.
+I’ve changed my schedule to allow for time between each appointment to clean and disinfect the treatment room and clinic space.
+This does mean appointments may now start on the hour or 15, 30 or 45 minutes past the hour.
 Please take a careful note of your start time and try to arrive as close to that time as possible and not early.
 Thank you!

 The same as pretty much everywhere else, contact free payments are preferred but I do still take cash too.